goabout/kustomize-sopssecretgenerator/README.md

 # kustomize-sopssecret-plugin

-An external plugin for [kustomize](https://github.com/kubernetes-sigs/kustomize) that generates Secrets from files encrypted with [sops](https://github.com/mozilla/sops).
+An exec plugin for [kustomize](https://github.com/kubernetes-sigs/kustomize) that generates Secrets from files encrypted with [sops](https://github.com/mozilla/sops).